snowplow-archive/spark-streaming-example-project/README.md

 ```

 ## Tutorial

-Follow along in this [blog post] (http://snowplowanalytics.com/blog/2015/06/09/spark-streaming-example-project-0.1.0-released/) to get the project up and running yourself.
+You can follow along in [the release blog post] [blog-post] to get the project up and running yourself.

+The below steps assume that you are running inside Vagrant, as per the Developer Quickstart above.

+### 1. Setting up AWS

+First we need to configure a default AWS profile:

 ```bash
 $ aws configure